otahi/lbspec/README.md

 You can use following chains with `#transfer`.

 - port
   - Tests if a virtual host transfers requests to specified port on target nodes.
+- include
+  - Tests if a virtual host transfers requests include string.
 - tcp
   - Tests with tcp packets for the virtual host.
 - udp